Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 I tarried a bit after they departed, and shortly Pat and Jan came around the corner, also hiking back towards Echo Summit.
 They were also ready for a break, so I kicked it longer and enjoyed their company.

 It was quite costly.
-But the finest gear always is.
+But the finest, lightest, most effective gear always is.
+That's one reason why I'm packing heavy more often than light.

 Check out the gear section.

 So far, today was more of a social day than a hiking day.
-I spent a couple of hours hanging out with Randy.
-I kicked it for awhile with The Mighty Mike doing the TYT.
+I spent a couple of hours hanging out with Randy early in the day.
+I kicked it for awhile with The Mighty Mike doing the TRT.
 I enjoyed a smoke and talk with Pete and Jason, and then had a fine conversation with Pat and Jan overlooking a wide swath of the Meiss Country.
 It would be a 7.8 mile day.

 No worries.
-I've got plenty of high mileage days ahead between here and Tuolumne Meadows.
+We've got plenty of high mileage days ahead on the way South to Tuolumne Meadows, and on to Mount Whitney.

-And I'm not going to miss meeting the fine people who populate the long trails between Tahoe and Whitney.
+And, I'm not going to miss meeting the fine people along the way populating the long trails between Tahoe and Whitney, as long as the food holds out.

 comments?